dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/CLEAN_ARCHITECTURE_GUIDE.md

 ### **Current State: Single-Project with Domain Layer**

-SecureCleanApiWaf has a **solid foundation** with excellent architectural patterns in place:
+CleanArchitecture.ApiTemplate has a **solid foundation** with excellent architectural patterns in place:

 ? **CQRS with MediatR** - Separation of commands and queries
 ✅ **Dependency Injection** - Proper DI setup throughout